google/WebFundamentals/src/content/en/fundamentals/design-and-ui/animations/animations-and-performance.markdown

 For a full list of the work triggered by individual CSS properties can be found at [CSS Triggers](http://csstriggers.com), and you can find a full guide on creating [High Performance Animations on HTML5 Rocks](http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/).

-{% include shared/related_guides.liquid inline=true list=page.related.blocking-css %}
+{% include shared/related_guides.liquid inline=true list=page.related-guides.blocking-css %}

 ### Using the will-change property